0xadada/0xadada.github.io/_posts/2018-10-18-chainable-n-args-sum-function.md

 Heres what I got:

-A solution to the invocation one isn't tough, theres just the bit to change `arguments` into an Array, and to handle the case when nothing is passed in.
+A solution to the multiple argument style is straightforward, theres just the bit to change `arguments` into an Array, and to handle the case when nothing is passed in.